-Seven Mountains Scout Camp is a year round facility maintained by the Juniata Valley Council.
-The primary responsibility of maintaining the facilities at camp rests with the Camp Ranger and a dedicated corps of volunteers which includes the Council Camping Committee.
+Seven Mountains Scout Camp is a year-round facility maintained by the Juniata Valley Council.
+The primary responsibility of maintaining the facilities at camp rests with the Camp Ranger and a dedicated corps of volunteers which includes the Council Camping Committee, the Seven Mountains Alumni Association and Monaken Lodge.
 The continued existence and improvements of the summer program is dependent upon the care that is taken to assure the best quality camping equipment and facilities of the camp.
 Scouts and visitors are asked to use all walking paths when hiking around camp and live by the Outdoor Code and Leave No Trace policies.
 Scouts and leaders need to be aware that they must be respectful of the facilities of the Seven Mountains Scout Camp and to follow the Scout Oath so that others may enjoy it also.
 The law of the camp is the Scout Law.